claytron/resume/index.rst

 User Groups
 --------------------------------------------------------------------

-I am the co-founder and co-organizer of `IndyPy <http://indypy.org>`_, the Indianapolis Python user group.
+I am one of the organizers  of `IndyPy <http://indypy.org>`_, the Indianapolis Python user group.
 As part of IndyPy, I also help organize quarterly mini conferences under the banner Pythology.

 Projects